 Eleanor Van Deusen - LREDA Conference Planning team

 Registrations from the postponed Fall Conference in the Spring will be carried forward to this new conference. if you can no longer make these new dates, contact Juliet for a refund.

-Hotel Bookings will also be carried forward.
-Our conference planners will be contacting some registrants about switching hotels.
-If you have a question about your hotel booking please contact Tiara (email@example.com), one of our conference planners.
+Hotel Bookings have NOT been carried forward.
+All registrations for the previous event have been canceled and you should not have been charged.
+You will need to rebook your hotel.
+If you have a question about your hotel booking please contact Tiara (firstname.lastname@example.org), one of our conference planners.